Close

 I have conducted in-depth ethnographic fieldwork on life with HIV/AIDS, the rollout of antiretroviral treatment and the management of love, sex and romance on the Swahili coast; pregnancy care and childbirth decision-making in Zanzibar; and projects on the politicisation of AIDS activism; obstetric fistula in South Sudan and misclassification errors in rapid HIV testing in Zimbabwe.
 I also conduct operational research during outbreak response, including rapid ethnographic appraisals, integrated fact-finding missions on localised outbreaks, death investigations, analyses of risk communication and community engagement strategies, and vaccination campaign support.

-I currently lead the Staying Alive project, which investigates how people try to survive in the context of multiple overlapping crises in eastern Zimbabwe; the Integrating Social Science Into the Africa CDC project; and contribute to studies investigating the translation of community feedback into decision making, and on Marburg virus in Guinea Bissau.
+I currently lead the Staying Alive project, which investigates how people try to survive in the context of multiple overlapping crises in eastern Zimbabwe; the Integrating Social Science Into the Africa CDC project; and the Rift Valley Fever in Uganda project; and contribute to studies investigating the translation of community feedback into decision making, and on Marburg virus in Guinea Bissau.
 I also work with the UK-PHRST to develop a social science research strategy for epidemic outbreak response, and as core-deployable member of the UK-PHRST I support epidemic outbreak responses in low- and middle-income countries, most recently the cholera epidemic in Malawi.
 Beyond infectious disease work, I am interested in everyday practice and the negotiation of sexual and reproductive health in the framework of Islamic bioethics; and ethnic disparities in maternal health outcomes.

 Research Area